 - Building a sales funnel (if one is not in place or not converting well)

 Start with the goals which will provide you with the quickest wins.
-The reason for this is that those wins can help you stay motivated to stick with your plan (or can increase support from upper management).
+The reason for this is that those wins can help you stay motivated to stick with your plan.
 It is hard to keep momentum when you don’t see results quickly.

-Next I will break down the most important pieces of your social media strategy.
+Next, I will break down the most important components of your social media strategy.

 Choosing Your Starting Place